top of page

 Chronic negative self-talk doesn’t just affect mental well-being, it also takes a toll on physical health.
 When you constantly criticise yourself, your body remains in a prolonged state of stress, activating the fight-or-flight response.
 This can lead to increased levels of cortisol, the stress hormone, which has been linked to issues such as high blood pressure, weakened immune function, digestive problems, and disrupted sleep.
 Over time, this ongoing stress can contribute to chronic conditions like heart disease, anxiety disorders, and even autoimmune diseases.

-Unfulfilled potential
+Unfulfilled potential and missed opportunities

 Breaking free & Neuroplasticity

-Breaking free from negative self-talk is about cultivating a more balanced, compassionate inner voice.
+Breaking free from negative self-talk starts with cultivating a more balanced, compassionate inner voice.
 While a harsh inner critic might feel like a deeply ingrained and inseparable part of you, it’s not.
 Neuroplasticity shows how we are able to change and rewire our brains, and even our genes.
 Just as thought patterns, beliefs and skills are learned over time, a lot of things can also be unlearned.
 I call this 'deconditioning'.

 By recognising negative thought patterns and actively challenging them when you notice them arise or take over, you can begin to train your inner voice to show up differently.
 Disclaimer: it takes time, having the right tools and exercises, and most importantly, it requires conscious effort.
 It won't happen overnight, but by actively untangling the roots of the inner critic, you can create a kinder inner dialogue that empowers and uplifts you rather than limits you and makes you feel small.